sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

 # Setup of network device mgmt. and Linux box mgmt.

-1- Connect devices mgmt. ints (fxp0 on vMX) to cloud9 network object
+Connect devices mgmt. ints (fxp0 on vMX) to cloud9 network object

-Set IP on mgmt. ints -
+Set IP on mgmt. interfaces -

 10.132.0.201/20 and up for PEs

 10.132.0.221/20 and up for CEs

-2- Set routing on EVE-NG server

-ip route add 10.132.0.0/20 dev pnet0

 # Add automation Linux box image ([18.04 Ubuntu server](https://ipnet.xyz/2018/06/ubuntu-image-for-eve-ng-python-for-network-engineers/)) to EVE-NG and add to any topology